lukepighetti/mastodon_dart/README.md

 ## Contributing

-Create an issue, pack it with a PR, and tag an active contributor.
+Create an issue, back it with a PR, and tag an active contributor.

 ## Mock Client